timharek/timharek.no/content/about.md

 maintainability, automation, customer relations, and sysadmin stuff.

-During my spare time I learn about new technologies, write the occasional blogpost, automate my everyday, 3D-print something I (definitely) need, and hangout with family (SO, daughter, cat, and dog)!
+During my spare time I learn about new technologies, write the occasional blogpost, automate stuff, 3D-print something I (definitely) need, tinker with stuff, and hangout with family, SO, daughters, cat, and dog.

-Check out my [now](/now)-page for what I'm up to now, or my [more](/more)-page to checkout more stuff on my website.
+Check out my [now](/now)-page for what I'm up to, or my [more](/more)-page to check out more stuff on my website.

 ## Contact